-A Thousand Years Poland’s roots go back to the turn of the first millennium, leaving a thousand years of twists and turns and kings and castles to explore.
-History buff s of the WWII vintage are well served.
-Tragically, Poland found itself in the middle of that epic fight, and monuments and museums dedicated to its battles – and to Poland’s remarkable survival – can be seen everywhere.
+Poland’s roots go back to the 10th century, leaving more than a thousand years of twists and turns and kings and castles to explore.
+WWII history buffs are well served.
+Tragically, Poland found itself in the middle of that epic fight, and monuments and museums dedicated to these battles – and to Poland’s remarkable survival – can be seen everywhere.
 There’s a growing appreciation, too, of the country's rich Jewish heritage.
-Beyond the deeply affecting Holocaust memorials, synagogues are being sensitively restored, and former Jewish centres such as Łódź and Lublin have set up heritage trails so you can trace this history at your own pace.
+Beyond the deeply affecting Holocaust memorials, synagogues are being sensitively restored, and former Jewish centres such as Łódź and Lublin have heritage trails where you can trace this history at your own pace.

-Heart-Warming Food If you’re partial to good home cooking, the way your grandmother used to make it, you’ve come to the right place.
-Polish food is based largely on local ingredients like pork, cabbage, mushroom, beetroot and onion, combined simply and honed to perfection.
-Regional specialities like duck, goose, herring and even bison keep things from getting dull.
+If you’re partial to good home cooking, the way your grandmother used to make it, you’ve come to the right place.
+Polish food is based largely on local ingredients such as pork, duck, cabbage, mushrooms, beetroot and onion, combined simply and honed to perfection.
+Regional specialities and accomplished chefs keep things from getting dull.
 As for sweets, it’s hard to imagine a more accommodating destination.
-Cream cakes, apple strudel, pancakes, fruit-fi lled dumplings and a special national mania for lody (ice cream) may have you skipping the main course and jumping straight to the main event.
+Cream cakes, apple strudel, pancakes, fruit-filled dumplings and a special mania for lody (ice cream) may have you skipping the main course and jumping straight to the main event.

-Fresh-Air Pursuits Away from the big cities, much of Poland feels remote and unspoiled.
-While large swathes of the country are fl at, the southern border is lined with a chain of lowlying but lovely mountains that invite days if not weeks of splendid solitude.
+Away from the big cities, much of Poland feels remote and unspoiled.
+While large swathes of the country are flat, the southern border is lined with a chain of low-lying but lovely mountains that invite days, if not weeks, of splendid solitude.
 Well-marked hiking paths criss-cross the country, taking you through dense forest, along broad rivers and through mountain passes.
-Much of the northeast is covered by interlinked lakes and waterways that are ideal for kayaking and canoeing – no experience necessary.
-Local outfi tters are happy to set you up for a couple of hours or weeks.
+Much of the northeast is covered by interlinked lakes and waterways ideal for kayaking and canoeing – no experience necessary.
+Local outfitters are happy to set you up for a couple of hours or weeks.